faisalml/DeepLSR/README.md

 ### Issues

-Please open new threads or report issues to faisalm@jhu.edu
+- Please open new threads or report issues to faisalm@jhu.edu
+- Immidiate responce to adaptability issues may not be available.

 ## License
 © Durr Lab - This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details